ballerina-platform/ballerina-dev-website/v1-2/learn/how-to-deploy-and-run-ballerina-programs.md

         helm install --name ballerina-guides-user-retrieval-service ./kubernetes/ballerina-guides-user-retrieval-service

 ```
-You can use the `docker images` command to verify that the Docker image that we specified in `@kubernetes:Deployment` was created.
+You can use the `docker images` command to verify that the Docker image specified in the `@kubernetes:Deployment` was created.
 The Kubernetes artifacts related to your service will be generated in addition to the `.jar` file.

 ```bash
 $ tree